Services

 You can express a preference for the age, race, and sex of the child that you think would best fit in with your family.
 The home study process helps to determine the best match of a child or children to your special skills and strengths.
 You do not have to accept a child you do not want or feel would not fit into your family.
 Most often you will be provided with a lot of information about the child before you make your decision about accepting the child.
 We want the placement to be just as successful as you do.

 That depends on factors such as your ability, your enthusiasm, how many children you have of your own, and how much room you have in your home.
-The maximum number, by Omni Visions standards, is flexible state to state.
+The maximum number, by Omni's standards, is flexible from state to state.
 Contact us for more details.

 Yes.
 That is, in fact, the hardest part of being a foster parent.
 You will certainly feel sad for a time.
 It’s only natural — just as it’s natural for your foster daughter or son to want a family of their own.